-This is the first post in a series of posts where we track Fall Foliage in the greater Philadelphia area for Fall of 2020.
+This is the first of two posts about where you can view Fall colors in the greater Philadelphia area.

-Philadelphia along with near-by Bucks, Montgomery and Chester County are currently in the ‘Light Green’ Phase, meaning the leaves are starting to change, and experts predict peak foliage is approximately 2 to 3 weeks away.
+When Philadelphia, Bucks, Montgomery, and Chester County leaves begin to change (the ‘Light Green’ Phase), experts predict peak foliage will be approximately 2 to 3 weeks away.

 - Valley Forge Park